pingcap/docs-tidb-operator/en/get-started.md

 </details>

-If you need to deploy a TiDB cluster on an ARM64 machine, refer to the [Deploying a TiDB Cluster on ARM64 Machines](deploy-cluster-on-arm64.md) guide.
+If you need to deploy a TiDB cluster on an ARM64 machine, refer to [Deploying a TiDB Cluster on ARM64 Machines](deploy-cluster-on-arm64.md).

 ### Deploy TiDB Dashboard independently